PD Dr. Nina Graffmann, AG Liver Disease Modelling

-In our group, we apply human induced pluripotent stem cells (iPSCs) to model liver development and liver diseases.
+In my group, we use induced pluripotent stem cells (iPSCs) to increase our knowledge about the human liver.

 Fig. 1: Modelling of NAFLD with iPSC-derived hepatocyte like cells